kalepail/stellar-turrets/README.md

 ## [API Docs](https://github.com/tyvdh/stellar-tss/wiki)

 ## Disclaimer
-This is alpha software, more than that this repo is just a reference implementation for the [TSS protocol](https://tss.stellar.org/).
+This is alpha software representing a reference implementation for the [TSS protocol](https://tss.stellar.org/).

 For this reason I strongly suggest either:
 A) Leaving your `STELLAR_NETWORK` set to `TESTNET`
-or B) Encouraging users to leave themselves as a majority signer on any controlled account they're attaching your Turret signers to
+or B) Encouraging users to leave themselves as a majority signer on any controlled account they're attaching Turret signers to